 You won’t only find men in sports bars and on the golf course these days.
 You should be finding a lot of them at your spa or massage practice.
 A study conducted by the International Spa Association (ISPA) a few years ago found that men make up nearly half – 47 percent - of the spa-going population in the U.S.

-ISPA describes the average male spa-goer between 25 and 44, employed at a management-level position and more likely to report higher levels of stress than non-spa-going males.
-Male spa goers also report higher levels of physically strenuous activity both inside and outside work, ISPA notes.
+ISPA describes the average male spa-goer between 25 and 44, employed at a management-level position and more likely to report higher stress levels than non-spa-going males.
+Male spa-goers also report higher levels of physically strenuous activity both inside and outside work, ISPA notes.

-With stress management and sore muscles among the top issues for male spa-goers, it’s not surprising that massage is the most sought after treatment.
+With stress management and sore muscles among male spa-goers' top issues, it’s not surprising that massage is the most sought after treatment.
 Some 83 percent of men have tried massage, which was more than double the next most popular offering -- fitness classes at 43 percent.

 Build up your male clientele

 If your spa or massage practice hasn’t yet experienced an increase in male clients, there are some things you’ll want to consider to attract more men.

 Spas were traditionally designed to appeal to women in color and motif.
 But with men on the scene, you need to create a more gender-neutral environment using neutral colors to set the tone.
 Individual privacy becomes more of an issue, too, when men are part of the equation.
 You may want to create separate waiting rooms and private salons for services such as facials that many men might find intimidating to receive in a public setting.
 Having a greater mix of male and female employees and therapists also can help men feel more comfortable.